georgekettle/ruby-docs/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a recreation of the ruby docs with the aim to make the documentation easier to navigate/search/understand for beginners to the language.

 * Ruby version
+3.1.2

 * System dependencies